JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 <div id="coal" style="display: none; text-align: justify; line-height: 1.2">
 <small>
-I document large negative externalities in the agricultural sector of India due to air pollution.
-Using random variation in pollution exposure induced by changes in wind direction, I show that higher levels of particulate matter lead to decreased agricultural productivity.
-Based on within-village average deviations in pollution exposure, year-to-year changes in productivity can be above 10 percent.
-Combining wind direction with the rollout of coal plants, I show that pollution from coal plants, specifically, has a larger effect on agricultural productivity than other types of pollution.
-Given that the agricultural sector is a refuge for the poor in many developing countries, these results suggest that the effects of pollution may hit the poorest particularly hard.
+I document negative externalities of air pollution in the Indian agricultural sector.
+Using variation in pollution induced by changes in wind across years, I show that higher levels of pollution lead to decreased agricultural productivity, with large changes in productivity being common.
+The negative effects of pollution are larger in areas growing more labor-intensive crops, indicating that the pollution works at least partly through direct effects on labor productivity.
+Finally, combining wind direction with the rollout of coal plants, results indicate that pollution from coal plants has a larger effect on agricultural productivity than other types of pollution.
+Given that the agricultural sector is a refuge for the poor in many developing countries, these results suggest that the negative externalities of pollution may hit the poorest particularly hard.
 </small><br><br/></div>